Connecticut Defenders: Relocation to Richmond

-On Friday, February 13, 2009 the Norwich Bulletin reported that a Virginia businessman Bryan Bostic, was interested in purchasing the franchise and relocating the team to Richmond, Virginia in time for the 2010 season.
+On Friday, February 13, 2009 the Norwich Bulletin reported that Virginia businessman Bryan Bostic was interested in purchasing the franchise and relocating the team to Richmond, Virginia in time for the 2010 season.

 On Monday, March 16, 2009 the Norwich Bulletin reported that the Norwich City Council unanimously approved a request to transfer the lease on Dodd Stadium to Richmond Baseball Club LC, chaired by Bryan Bostic.

 On Wednesday, April 22, 2009, the Richmond Times-Dispatch reported that the Richmond Metropolitan Authority (RMA) signed an agreement with the Richmond Baseball Club LC to allow a professional baseball team to play at The Diamond.

-On September 23, 2009, the Eastern League officially announced that the Defenders were leaving Norwich and moving to Richmond, where they will play in The Diamond while continuing to seek proposals for a new ballpark in the Richmond vicinity.
-Also, the "Defenders" nickname will not be retained, rather the new team will be called the Richmond Flying Squirrels after a name-the-team contest.
+On September 23, 2009, the Eastern League officially announced that the Defenders were leaving Norwich and moving to Richmond, where they would play at The Diamond.
+After the move, the team was renamed via a name-the-team contest to the Richmond Flying Squirrels.